|

 on, kid, just one more time, one more time for Gloomy Gil."

-Eerily, likenesses of Wayne Sutton and Bevan Presley, in glistening
+Eerily, likenesses of Wayne Sutton and BeVan Presley, in glistening

 form, join Coyle onto a playing field transforming into its original